Meet successful sugar daddies and confident sugar babies on the world’s leading sugar dating app. Join free today.

 12. Salt Daddy

 A red-flag term for someone pretending to be a sugar daddy but who is dishonest, disrespectful, or manipulative.
+Learn to identify common sugar dating red flags before your first arrangement.

 13. ATM Daddy